 How to get motivated again: If you want to keep your motivation flowing steadily through all stages of your projects, take time to create clear project plans and to schedule your plans into your calendar.

 Use your fears to point you to the potential risks you need to manage in your plan.
-Write down all your, “I-don’t-know-how-to” concerns and turn these into research questions.
+Write down all of your “I-don’t-know-how-to” concerns and turn these into research questions.
 The first part of any planning stage is research, and you’ll find new research questions along the way, so realize that conducting research should be part of your action plan at every stage of your project.
-Finally, ask yourself what smaller goals need to be achieved for you to achieve your end-goal and schedule deadlines for yourself.
+Finally, ask yourself what smaller goals need to be achieved for you to achieve your end-goal, and schedule deadlines for yourself.

-Goal-setting and pushing is rarely the answer
+Goal-setting and pushing are rarely the answer

-Goal-setting, planning, organizing and accountability structures are often touted as the big solution to demotivation and the silver bullet that will get you creative and productive again, but notice that it’s only a useful strategy for dealing with some types of demotivation.
-With many other types of demotivation, goal-setting, planning, organizing and accountability structures will only make your demotivation problem worse.
+Goal-setting, planning, organizing, and accountability structures are often touted as the big solution to demotivation and the silver bullet that will get you creative and productive again, but notice that it’s a useful strategy for dealing with only some types of demotivation.
+With many other types of demotivation, goal-setting, planning, organizing, and accountability structures will only make your demotivation problem worse.

 Over to you…

-- Have you been able to pin-point the type/s of demotivation that you tend to struggle with most?
+- Have you been able to pinpoint the types of demotivation that you tend to struggle with most?

-- What do you need and which motivation strategy is going to give you what you need right now?
+- What do you need, and which motivation strategy is going to give you what you need right now?